-HIGHER EDUCATION VOCATIONAL EDUCATION СО NTINUING EDUCATION GE NERAL EDUCATION FOCUS AREAS A well-designed recruitment process ensufficient number of competent and movalues of HAKA in assessments.
-The learning and development opportup principles of student-centred formative assessment reports with a high and until Broader involvement of Estonian acade committees to promote quality awarer institutions. (higher education) otivated experts who carry the unities of experts support the eassessment as well as iform level of quality.
-Emic experts in assessment ness in higher education 2) A well-designed and needs-based recruitment process ensures the involvement of a sufficient number of competent experts carrying the values of HAKA in all study programme groups.
+HIGHER EDUCATION VOCATIONAL EDUCATION CONTINUING EDUCATION ENERAL EDUCATION FOCUS AREAS A well-designed recruitment process ensures the involvement of a sufficient number of competent and motivated experts who carry the values of HAKA in assessments.
+The learning and development opportunities of experts support the principles of student-centred formative assessment as well as assessment reports with a high and uniform level of quality.
+Broader involvement of Estonian academic experts in assessment committees to promote quality awareness in higher education institutions. (higher education) 2) A well-designed and needs-based recruitment process ensures the involvement of a sufficient number of competent experts carrying the values of HAKA in all study programme groups.
 The involvement of experienced experts who specialise in formative assessment and student-centred learning in assessment committees to support new experts.
 The training of continuing education experts is effective.
-Activities are supported by a sufficient number of assessment experts and mentors specialised in the area.
+2) Activities are supported by a sufficient number of assessment experts and mentors specialised in the area.
 Necessary support is provided to mentors and assessment experts in the development of their competences.
 Their preparedness to contribute to the promotion of the quality of general education is high.
 ACTIVITY INDICATORS ✓ Interactive guidelines for experts have ✓ Number of expert seminar training ses HAKA, number of trained experts. ✓ Number of new experts involved in ass ✓ Number of Estonian academic experts education) sions and seminars organised by essment. ✓ ✓ ✓ Regular training of experts - at least two trainings per year.
 Number of trained experts.
 Number of experienced experts involved in training.
 Number of experts in a study programme group. ✓ Around 70% of the selected experts/mentors are recurringly used experts/mentors.
 There are (interactive) guidance materials for assessment experts and training programmes in place.